 BM: Well, no. I think the reason why he has to frame it like that is, actually, we met in the drama society and he was playing Hamlet and I was playing Rosencrantz.
 So you see, this is the rivalry that was there and stuff.
 I was looking up to him going: ‘One day, one day I’ll be able to play the protagonist!’

 BK: This is really embarrassing to say, but we’ve had this conversation before [laughter] and it was actually Guildenstern.

 BM: It was Guildenstern!?

 BK: I don’t know why I remember that and Bush doesn’t, but it was definitely a small part!

 BM: Well, you see you had your eye on the little people, that’s why I guess we were able to have common ground.
-And there were some things that we were interested in, writers and – on the one hand that theatre society was quite traditional, and on the other hand it had Mike Longhurst, running The Donmar now, Carrie Cracknell, Ruth Wilson.
-There was kind of a large amount – Joe Arkley, an established actor – a group of people who were actually, now have made their careers in theatre.
-There was an energy there, even if there wasn’t a great experimental energy, there was a sort of passion for it which is why we were screwing up our degrees while pursuing theatre on the side.
+And there were some things that we were interested in then, writers and… On the one hand that theatre society was quite traditional, on the other hand it had Mike Longhurst, (running the Donmar now), Carrie Cracknell, Ruth Wilson.
+There was kind of a large amount – Joe Arkley, an established actor – a group of people who actually now have made their careers in theatre.
+There was an energy there, even if there wasn’t a great experimental energy, there was a sort of passion for it, which is why we were screwing up our degrees while pursuing theatre on the side.